InPlay-Inc/inplay-inc.github.io/content/docs/IN6XXE/Development Guide/Trigger Handler Guide.md

 ### ODC(output direct controls)

    Used by output command.
-Has 127 output direct controls.
+Has 127 output direct controls(refer to enum trig_odc_idx for details).

 ### Memory